To further the kingdom of God & transform lives

-thurane's father was a Burmese immigrant and his mother was of German-Irish descent.
+Born in Scottsdale, AZ, USA - thurane's father was a Burmese immigrant and his mother was of Irish-German descent.
 She sang him lullabies at bedtime and many were Christian spirituals. thurane took piano lessons, struggled with the violin, sang in choir and played the baritone horn in concert band throughout grade school and junior high.

 He was introduced to the guitar and rock-n-roll through Elvis Presley albums his parents had, forming his first rock bands The Purple Platters and The Golden Pacers with friend Paul Cooley.
 Mesmerized by the Beatles, The Rolling Stones, Led Zeppelin, Boston, Van Halen and some '80s rock, thurane rejected his peers' witness for Christ and formed various secular rock groups during high school including Malice and No Respect.